 If you’re having a baby in the Netherlands, here’s everything you need to know about Dutch prenatal care, delivery, aftercare, and parental leave in the Netherlands.

 Thinking of having a baby in the Netherlands?
-If you’ve made your home in the lowlands, you’ll find the country is recognized as having one of the best healthcare systems in Europe and is considered to be one of the safest countries in the world in which to give birth, despite a more unusual pre-natal and delivery system when compared to other European countries.
+This country has one of the best healthcare systems in Europe and is one of the safest places to give birth, despite a more unusual pre-natal and delivery system when compared to other European countries.
 New mothers, however, have few complaints with the high level of post-natal care, which can even include personal help at home covered by health insurance.

 Expatica, explains what to expect when you’re expecting in the Netherlands.